PERSONS/FIRMS THAT CONSTRUCT AND/OR REHABILITATE RENTAL HOUSING FOR LOW-INCOME HOUSEHOLDS

 Tax credit available under the Low-Income Housing Credit Program

-Description: The New York State Division of Housing and Community Renewal (DHCR) announces the availability of tax credit under the Low-Income Housing Credit Program (LIHC), which is authorized under Section 42 of the Internal Revenue Code.
-Request For Proposals (RFP)/Application packages for site-specific project applications will be available beginning November 8, 2007.
-DHCR expects to have approximately $21 million available for Credit Reservations.
-The maximum annual tax credit allocation per unit that may be requested is $20,000.
-The maximum annual tax credit allocation per project that may be requested is $1.3 million.
-Applicants requesting LIHC for projects in which 50% or more of the units will serve, a) large families or b) persons with special needs and who will also provide services to the targeted population(s) as evidenced by a comprehensive service plan and agreement in writing with an experienced service provider, may request up to $1.5 million.
-Of the $21 million available, up to $2 million may be set aside for Supportive Housing Projects, up to $3 million may be set aside for Preservation Projects and no more than $1 million may be set aside for High Acquisition Cost Projects as these terms will be defined in DHCR's proposed Low-Income Housing Credit Qualified Allocation Plan (QAP).
-See below concerning the QAP version to be used.
-DHCR reserves the right to allocate all, a portion of, or none of the 2008 and 2009 credit based upon LIHC availability, the competitiveness of the applications received, the applicant's ability to meet DHCR criteria for funding and the applicant's ability to further the State's housing goals, including but not limited to: preservation of affordable housing; community revitalization; green building; and collaboration with other governmental agencies and the development community.
-Application packages will be available at DHCR Regional Offices and on the DHCR web site.
-ALL APPLICATIONS MAY BE SUBMITTED ELECTRONICALLY AND ARE EXPECTED TO BE AVAILABLE ON THE DHCR WEBSITE, www.nysdhcr.gov, BY DECEMBER 1, 2008.
+Description: The New York State Division of Housing and Community Renewal (DHCR) announces the availability of tax credit under the Low-Income Housing Credit Program (LIHC) which is authorized under Section 42 of the Internal Revenue Code.
+Request For Proposals (RFP)/Application packages for site-specific project applications will be available beginning November 12, 2008.
+DHCR expects to have approximately $25 million available for Credit Reservations.
+The maximum annual tax credit allocation per unit that may be requested is $22,000.
+The maximum annual tax credit allocation per project that may be requested is $1.43 million.
+Applicants requesting LIHC for projects in which 50% or more of the units will serve, a) large families or b) persons with special needs and who will also provide services to the targeted population(s) as evidenced by a comprehensive service plan and agreement in writing with an experienced service provider, may request up to $1.65 million.
+Of the $25 million available, up to $2.2 million may be set aside for Supportive Housing Projects , up to $3.3 million may be set aside for Preservation Projects and no more than $1 million may be set aside for High Acquisition Cost Projects as these terms are defined in DHCR's Low-Income Housing Credit Qualified Allocation Plan (QAP).
+DHCR reserves the right to allocate all, a portion of, or none of the 2009 and 2010 credit based upon LIHC availability, the competitiveness of the applications received, the applicant's ability to meet DHCR criteria for funding and the applicant's ability to further the State's housing goals, including but not limited to: preservation of affordable housing; community revitalization; green building technologies and practices; and collaboration with other governmental agencies.
+Compact disks (CDs) containing application materials will be available at application workshops, at DHCR Regional Offices, and the materials will be on the DHCR web site.
+THE 2009 COMMUNITY DEVELOPMENT ONLINE (CDOL) SYSTEM APPLICATION IS EXPECTED TO BE AVAILABLE ON THE DHCR WEBSITE, www.nysdhcr.gov, BY DECEMBER 1, 2008.
 Applicants may make a special request, based on demonstrated need, for DHCR approval to utilize a Word/Excel fillable paper application in lieu of CDOL.
 Requests must be in writing and received not later than January 12, 2009.
 Applicants are responsible for using the proper application when applying for funding.
 LIHC applications must be received by DHCR by 5:00 p.m., February 11, 2009.

 NYS Division of Housing and Community Renewal